matrix-org/pinecone/docs/spanning_tree/1_root_node.md

 # Root Node

-As with all spanning trees, there is a single root node at any given time for a given network.
+Pinecone's spanning tree is a rooted tree, meaning there is a single root node at any given time for a given network.
 It is the responsibility of the root node to send out root announcements into the network at a specific interval.

 Since Pinecone networks are typically dynamic in nature, root selection must take place automatically and without user intervention, so as to avoid deliberate points of centralisation.
 In order to do this, a form of network-wide election takes place, where the node with the numerically highest ed25519 public key will win.